axibase/atsd/portals/README.md

 - JVM
 - nginx Web Server

-The built-in portals can be customized by changing their configuration text or used as a foundation when developing custom portals.
+The built-in portals can be customized by changing their configuration text and used as a foundation when developing custom portals.

 ## Built-in Portal Gallery